wisdomcsharp/SSI_Bitcoin-Storage/README.md

 ## More Information
-You can read more about this specification at [SSI - speicifications](https://bitcointalk.org/index.php?topic=1558778.msg15648299)
+You can read more about this specification at [SSI - Bitcoin Storage](https://bitcointalk.org/index.php?topic=1562481.0)

 ## Current version
 > * 0.1